CasperLabs/stests/docs/usage_lrt.md

-# STESTS Usage For SRE
+# STESTS Usage For LRT

-Once stests has been installed stests commands can be used to interact with the target test network.
-Whilst there are many supported commands, a few subsets typically form the vast majority of user workflows.
+Within a Casper Labs LRT setting it is assumed that each LRT is associated with a **dedicated** stests box.
+This document details pocess of setting up such such a box.

 ## Step 0: Install stests library